 The most common cause of corrosion in your radiator system is sludge, a black, mud-like substance which, if untreated, will build up over time.
-From the inside of your radiators, it will cause rusting which end up eating tiny holes in the radiator resulting in leaks.
-However, your radiators aren’t the only part of the system that are potentially affected by sludge - it can cause damage to the boiler, pump and valves, as well as causing blockages in the pipework and heat exchanger.
+From the inside of your radiators, it will cause rusting which ends up eating tiny holes in the radiator resulting in leaks.
+However, your radiators aren’t the only part of the system that are potentially affected by sludge – it can cause damage to the boiler, pump and valves, as well as blockages in the pipework and heat exchanger.

-How to prevent corrosion
+How to prevent radiator corrosion

 Whenever you replace your central heating system, make sure the plumber fitting it flushes it out in order to remove any debris and reduce the risk of corrosion.
 After the system has been flushed, a corrosion inhibitor needs to be added for extra protection.
 Although it will not prevent corrosion happening completely, it will certainly slow it down.
 To continue the protection, additional chemical treatments need to be added on a regular basis.